 Depending on the temperature and yeast, the fermentation period of homemade pumpkin wine is 25-55 days.
-Signs of the end of the process: the water seal no longer emits gas (the glove gets deflated), the beverage gets brighter, there’s a layer of sediment on the bottom.
+Signs of the end of the process: the airlock no longer emits gas (the glove gets deflated), the beverage gets brighter, there’s a layer of sediment on the bottom.

 If fermentation still goes on after 45 days from the starting point you should drain the pumpkin wine from the sediment through a tube, then let it ferment at the same temperature to prevent the occurrence of bitterness.